Aircraft in fiction: Concorde

 In the 2017 film The Wife, two significant scenes, including the final one in the movie, take place on Concorde flights transporting a Nobel Prize winner.
 They were shot in the aircraft displayed at Scotland's National Museum of Flight.

 Lego released a set based on the Concorde.
-The set has 2083 pieces and features the iconic design plus inside area of the plane.
+The set has 2,083 pieces and features the iconic design and the interior of the plane.